Skip to main content

 My Childhood with Spina Bifida

 I was raised in the ice and snow of Minnesota as the oldest of three children.
-Early on, my parents made it very clear that they would never bubblewrap me or my siblings.
+Early on, my parents made it clear that they would never bubblewrap me or my siblings.
 In other words, while they cared deeply for us and constantly watched over us, they made sure I would be able to experience all the things that most kids do, even though I was born with spina bifida.
 Cuts, scrapes, sports, punishment, playing, friendship, heartache, and fun vacations are just a few of the things that come to mind when thinking about my childhood experiences.

 Obviously, we all live with our own set of circumstances.
 However, when I look back, I always appreciate that my parents really did their best to let me be a kid — not just a kid with a disability.